 Luckily, you can skip the exhaustive research and try one of these six best shoes for treadmill walking, according to a physical therapist and trainer.

-Manufacturers typically market shoes according to gender, so we have listed both women's and men's picks below.
+We make deliberate choices about the language we use in regards to sex and gender, but most manufacturers market shoes according to gender, so we have listed both women's and men's picks below.
 However, the main difference between most men's and women's shoes is their width and size.
 In some cases, men's shoes are wider and built to support greater weights.
 So people with wider feet or bigger bodies may want to opt for men's versions, whereas people with narrow feet or smaller bodies may prefer women's versions.

 1. Nike Air Zoom Pegasus 38 FlyEase

 - Non-bulky foam cushion system

 For treadmill walking, the Nike Air Zoom Pegasus is a great overall choice, according to Garcia.

 "The Pegasus offers lots of responsive cushioning throughout the heel," she says.
 "For walking on a treadmill, they offer the user a good return on energy as they rock through each step."
 In other words, the rocker design helps make your treadmill workouts feel a little easier.

 Garcia also loves these sneakers for their lightweight feel and breathable mesh fabric.
 They're even built with a foam tongue, which eliminates unwanted pressure or friction on the top of your foot.

 Unlike most treadmill walking shoes, this pair is built with a zipper and no-tie lace system.
 Although Nike's technology keeps your shoe snug against your feet, some walkers may not love the uncommon design.